Ab

 The Compost DC: Food Waste Collection program has the following objectives:

-- Divert food waste from landfill and incineration
+- Divert food waste from landfills and incineration

 - Provide accessible composting services to residents